EGaraldi/corecon/docs/tutorial.rst

    qlf['Kulkarni et al. 2019'].nan_to_value('values', 0.0)

-where the first argument is a string among 'values', 'err_up', 'err_down', 'err_up2', 'err_down2', 'all' that specify in which
-DataEntry array NaN should be replaced.
+where the first argument is a string among 'values', 'err_up', 'err_down', 'all' that specify in which DataEntry array NaN should be replaced.
 The second argument, i. e. the value to replace NaN with, can either be a scalar or an array of the appropriate shape.

-Finally, CoReCon provides a function that replaces all the entries in err_up, err_down, err_up2, err_down2 corresponding to upper or lower limits with a user defined value v, which can be specified as a fraction of the correspondent value entries.
+Finally, CoReCon provides a function that replaces all the entries in err_up and err_down corresponding to upper or lower limits with a user defined value v, which can be specified as a fraction of the correspondent value entries.
 It can be used, e. g. to easily set arrow length when plotting limits with matplotlib.pyplot's errorbar() function.
 Error on limits can be set using: